 - Follow the tips and techniques given in the website www.ets.org which are designed to help you take the test.

-Scoring for the Listening TOEFL test:
+Scoring for the Listening Test of TOEFL

-The Reading and Listening TOEFL test scores are computerised but they are not provided on-site.
+The Reading and Listening sections of TOEFL test's scores are computerised but they are not provided on-site.
 The total of all the correct answers is calculated and then expressed in the range of 0-30.
 A score in the range 22-30 is a High score.
 A score in the range of 15-21 is an Intermediate score.
 A score in the range of 0-14 is a Low score.
 No marks are deducted for wrong answers.

-The Importance of the Listening Test of TOEFL
+The Importance of the Listening Test

-Most of the audio-visuals in the listening TOEFL test are heard only once by the candidates; therefore, the listening test is a very important section of TOEFL.
+Most of the audio-visuals in the listening test are heard only once by the candidates; therefore, the listening test is a very important section of TOEFL.
 Candidates get only one shot to get the questions right and that makes the Listening section a very crucial step, to ace TOEFL.